zhz03/BTO-RRT/README.md

 To run and see the effect of BTO-RRT algorithm immediately on 3d point cloud maps, you can run `code/pointcloud_3D/pointcloud_RRTV2m_1.m`

+**Note**: Before running this code, you need to download the point cloud map data to the `code/pointcloud_3D/` directory first.

 You should see something similar to the following:

 ![](./figs/demo2_fig1.jpg)